All in One View

 Emma’s set up:

-- Personal laptop: modern and energy efficient laptop (2 years old), which she uses for email and paper writing.
+- Work laptop: modern and energy efficient laptop

 - She uses cloud-based LLMs to write her scripts for processing and analysing data.
 This often requires many queries and iterations.